ml-research/rational_activations/README.md

   ![rational_approx](./images/rational_approx.png)
   (*the dashed lines represent the rational approximation of every function)

-Rational are made to be optimized by the gradient descent, and can discover good properties of activation functions after learning (*cf [Recurrent Rational Networks]()*):
+Rational are made to be optimized by the gradient descent, and can discover good properties of activation functions after learning (*cf [Recurrent Rational Networks](https://arxiv.org/pdf/2102.09407)*):
   ![rational_properties](./images/rational_properties.png)
 ### Rationals evaluation on different tasks
-* They were first applied (as Padé Activation Units) to supervized learning (image classification) in *[Padé Activation Units:...](https://arxiv.org/abs/1907.06732)*.
+* They were first applied (as Padé Activation Units) to Supervised Learning (image classification) in *[Padé Activation Units:...](https://arxiv.org/abs/1907.06732)*.

   ![sl_score](./images/sl_score.png)